Taybeh, Ramallah: Ancient period

 Taybeh is identified with ancient Ophrah.
 The town is mentioned in Josephus' The Jewish War during the time of the First Jewish–Roman War under the Greek appellation Ephraim (Ἐφραὶμ), or Apharaema (Αιφραίμ).

 The town was cut off from Samaria and incorporated into Judaea in 145 BCE.
 It served as a toparchy's administrative center before Gophna took its position.
 Vespasian captured the town during his campaign in Judea in the First Jewish–Roman War, in the early summer of 69 CE, subsequently establishing a garrison there.

-According to Conder and Kitchener, Taybeh was an important place during both Jewish and Crusader times.
-They noted a rock-cut tomb in the village with multiple kokhim, which they thought was originally Jewish but was later reused by Christians as evidenced by the double Latin cross relief cut above the entrance.
+According to Conder and Kitchener, Taybeh was an important locality during both Jewish and Crusader times.
+They noted a rock-cut tomb in the village with multiple kokhim, which seemed to have been originally Jewish but later reused by Christians, as evidenced by the double Latin cross relief cut above the entrance.

 Byzantine period

 In the 5th century, a church, known today as St George's Church, was built in the east of the town.